Use space to open navigation items

 Responsible Gambling Officer

-New guidance has been published on the L&GNSW website to help venues prepare for the introduction of RGOs.
+Guidance has been published on the L&GNSW website to help venues understand their RGO responsibilities.

-L&GNSW has also published a series of FAQs answering common questions about the introduction of RGOs.
+L&GNSW has also published a series of FAQs answering common questions about RGOs.

 Gambling incident registers

-fact sheet with information for venues about how to keep a gambling incident register and what should be recorded in it has been published on the L&GNSW website.
+A fact sheet with information for venues about how to keep a gambling incident register and what should be recorded in it is available on the gambling incident register web page.

 Gaming Plan of Management